[[caption-width-right:185:"Oh dear. I'll have to stay here for always, and no one will ever see my lovely red paint ever again."]]

 * Salty's pining for the sea in "Salty's Secret".

 * In "Thomas and the Birthday Picnic", there's Thomas becoming sad after failing to find a perfect place for Dowager Hatt's birthday picnic.
 It's even sadder when he realizes that he ran out of ideas, thus upsetting the Hatt Family, complete with letting off a low sad whistle.

-* In "Thomas and the Statue", there is the scene where Thomas sadly clears the snow with the snowplough after realizing that his boasting about him being on the statue had alienated his friends.
+* In "Thomas and the Statue", there is the scene where Thomas sadly clears the snow with the snowplough after realizing that his ego about him being the statue had alienated his friends.

 * "Toby's New Shed" has Thomas eagerly attempting to do a charitable deed for Toby by helping make a new roof for his shed, only to be confused when Toby doesn't seem too keen on the idea.
 When the job is done and Toby is downbeat, he doesn't understand and asks what's wrong.
 Toby somberly explains he liked having his old leaky roof, as birds were able to come in and take shelter, his home was their's, and a guilt ridden Thomas watches as rolls sadly into his new shed alone. [[spoiler: Luckily Thomas fixes this by arranging a bird house to made right next to his shed.]]

 * There's a moment in "Thomas and the Rainbow" where Thomas, after obsessing over finding the end of a rainbow and thus neglecting his friends, becomes derailed.
 Seeing Percy on another line, he shouts and whistles for help, but Percy puffs on, seemingly taking no notice and leaving Thomas behind.
 Thomas sadly remembers that, because he was rushing to find the rainbow's end, he brushed Percy aside when he wanted to talk earlier.
 Because of his silly obsession, Thomas has lost his best pal and is stranded without hope.